NiborGnu/dungeon-text-game/README.md

 - Terminal menu: [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/).
 - [heroku.com](https://heroku.com/) for hosting the application.
-- The code for [clean_screen](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) function obs! the answer from poke.
+- The code for [clean_screen](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) function.
+OBS!
+The answer from **poke** is where I found the code.
+OBS!

 ---